kobinasam/NSF-2131175-Papers-And-Code/README.md

 After successfully setting up Git Actions, do a new commit to check if your code is directly deployed on your AWS server.

-To check if successful, open a new terminal then “ssh” to your AWS server using “ssh -i “permission-name” “server-name@private-key”
+To check if successful, open a new terminal then “ssh” to your AWS server using “ssh -i <permission-name> <server-name@private-key>

 Change directory to check if the deployment was successfully done.